GAGGIUINO/gaggiuino.github.io/docs/gcp/gaggia-classic-pro-new-classic.md

 ![image](https://user-images.githubusercontent.com/53577819/154989122-6237e1af-62d1-4289-901c-47c69ea3b1b9.jpg ':size=350')

-?>If you plan on going through the GAGGIUINO PCB install, it is recommended to get rid of or completely the ECO PCB by following [this](https://www.youtube.com/watch?v=WNs3uSLA4Ts&t=199s)  video.
-Steps for removing the ECO PCB are not provided as there are other resources on the web on how to do this.
-It's also pretty trivial. **If you do get rid of the ECO PCB then follow standard Gaggia Classic Pro instructions.**
+?>If you plan on going through the GAGGIUINO PCB install, it is recommended to get rid of or completely bypass the ECO PCB by following [this](https://www.youtube.com/watch?v=WNs3uSLA4Ts&t=199s) video.
+Steps for physically removing the ECO PCB are not provided as there are other resources on the web on how to do this.

 ### 2.1.3 Thermocouple MAX6675
 Prepare the following cable to the below spec: